knime/knime-sdk-setup/README.md

 ![Image](http://www.knime.org/files/images/products/AnalyticsPlatform/knime-analytics-platform.png)

-The tools provided in this repository help you setting up your KNIME Analytics Platform SDK in order to work with the source code of our plug-ins or develop new extensions for KNIME Analytics Platform.
+The tools provided in this repository will help you set up your KNIME Analytics Platform SDK in order to work with the source code of our plug-ins or develop new extensions for KNIME Analytics Platform.
 If you are not interested in development and prefer to simply download and try KNIME Analytics Platform right now, then click [here](http://knime.com/downloads).

 _Please note: We are currently in the process of publishing more of our open-source projects on Bitbucket and GitHub.
 Stay tuned!_

-## Development
+## Development Notes
-KNIME Analytics Platform is built upon Eclipse, employing its wealth of functionality in a variety of ways.
+KNIME Analytics Platform is built on Eclipse, employing its wealth of functionality in a variety of ways.
 A key concept behind Eclipse is its use of plug-ins, which can be added to an existing installation to provide additional functionality.
 In order to develop custom functionality to extend KNIME Analytics Platform, you first have to populate your local [target platform](https://wiki.eclipse.org/PDE/Target_Definitions) with all the required dependencies.
 A target platform defines a set of plug-ins that can be used as dependencies by projects in your workspace.
 A pre-configured target platform definition that contains a minimum set of plug-ins can be found in the file ``KNIME.target`` in the project ``org.knime.sdk.setup``.

-The target platform is different for every release, therefore you must checkout the correct branch of ``org.knime.sdk.setup``.
-E.g. for developing nodes that are compatible with the 3.2 release, checkout branch ``releases/3.2``and use its ``KNIME.target`` file.
-If you want to develop against the current master code, checkout the ``master`` branch of this repository.
-However, keep in mind that extensions develop against master may not work in release installations due to changed and/or missing API.
+The target platform is different for every release, therefore you must check out the correct branch of ``org.knime.sdk.setup``.
+E.g. for developing nodes that are compatible with the 3.2 release, check out branch ``releases/3.2``and use its ``KNIME.target`` file.
+If you want to develop against the current master code, check out the ``master`` branch of this repository.
+However, bear in mind that extensions developed against master may not work in release installations due to changed and/or missing API.

 Some projects auto-generate code using XML Beans.
 Therefore you must have the project _org.apache.xmlbeans_ from this repository in your workspace.

 ### Git LFS
-We make use of [Git LFS](https://git-lfs.github.com/), therefore you must have the corresponding program installed and enabled on your system in order to properly clone our repositories.
+We use [Git LFS](https://git-lfs.github.com/), therefore you must have the corresponding program installed and enabled on your system in order to properly clone our repositories.

 ### Adding Extensions to the Target Definition